Microsoft Azure Blob Storage Settings

 - In the Select Folder window, do the following:

-- Double-click the bucket name or click the arrow to the left of the bucket name to view the list of available folders.
+- Double-click the container name or click the arrow to the left of the container name to view the list of available folders.

 - Select the necessary folder and click OK.